Schools

 • Infinity: Treated as an ideal element to secure consistency of finite mathematics.

-Brouwerian Intuitionism
+Brouwerian intuitionism

 Founded by L.E.J.
 Brouwer.
 A metaphysical stance where mathematics is a languageless activity of the mind based on the intuition of time.